Skip to main content

 Health and safety standards for rented homes (HHSRS)

-The council must take action if serious problems are found.
+The council must take action if they find serious problems.

 Which homes are covered by the HHSRS?